 In the 1970s, the popularity of the Scottish Rite Auditorium and Ballroom as a community center began to wane, with fewer and fewer events held in the facility in the 1980s and ’90s.
 In the late 1990s, Scottish Rite leaders undertook a multimillion-dollar renovation to restore and update the facility, and the center once again began hosting a variety of events.

-Now, in 2012, with the former Scottish Rite Center purchased by the University of Saint Francis, the historic facility begins a new chapter in its existence — as the USF Performing Arts Center.
+With the former Scottish Rite Center purchased by the University of Saint Francis in 2012, the historic facility began a new chapter in its existence — as the USF Robert Goldstine Performing Arts Center.